 Here are just some of the important points to include in your plans.

 Smart business owners plan ahead for even the most unexpected threats but as times change, these threats come in different forms.
 We’ve highlighted a few in this article with suggestions on how to deal with them before they affect your hard-earned freedom.

 Lifestyle is a personal choice.
 The big question is: How much do you need to save while you’re working to pay your preferred retirement lifestyle?

 A clever article providing a detailed description of the main forms of insurance – income protection, life, TPD, trauma and general insurance.
 Insurance inside super is also covered.
 It uses a baseball analogy to explain the benefits of each.
 Excellent to use as a special feature on insurance.

-Most people either cringe or yawn when the word insurance is mentioned but regardless of whether you find it scary or boring, it’s a necessity in the world in which we now live.
-Let’s cover all the bases to make sure you make your home run as easily as possible.
+Most people either cringe or yawn when the word insurance is mentioned but regardless of whether you find it scary or boring, managing risk is a necessity in the world in which we now live.
+Let’s cover all of the bases to help make your home run as easy as possible.

 First Base – Income Protection

 Alright, now take the romance out of it and look at the reality – the business of farming is tough!